Please approach this article honestly, because it’s something we all need to do. Regardless of how difficult it is.

 …and to high-functioning people who claim non-autistic parents “don’t understand autism because they’re not autistic”:

 I know, having your genuine issues belittled or dismissed by others is absolutely awful.
-I’ve experienced it myself.
+I experience it myself.

 But until you’ve been kicked enough times, changed enough nappies/diapers and replaced enough broken doors to know what autism looks like with severe learning difficulties, don’t insult hardworking exhausted parents for not sharing your neurology.
 That’s basically ableism in reverse.

-To those who are pro-ABA, anti-ABA, pro-medicine, anti-medicine, pro-homeschooling, anti-homeschooling and all etcs:
+To those who are pro-medication, anti-medication, pro-homeschooling, anti-homeschooling and all etcs:

 I’m glad you have found the option which suits your child, and whichever stance you take I hope they benefit loads from it.
 But please respect that your child is different to the child of that guy you’re arguing with over the internet.
 His/her needs may be different.